 When Batman used to have an idea in the TV series he would punch his hand.
 I think Robin is suggesting that Batman is struggling to think up plans by himself.

 Robin is accusing batman of being a baby, which in itself is quite a childish and dismissive phrase.
 But whilst it is meant to belittle Batman does it in fact highlight that perhaps Robin hasn’t come quite as far as he might like to think.
 That isn’t a particularly witty thing to say and is the retort of someone lacking in maturity.
 Perhaps the final line is steeped in irony that The Boy Wonder hasn’t figured out that he still has some way to go!

 About Simon Armitage

-Simon Armitage is a Yorkshire poet whose work is well studied in English schools with many of his poems appearing on the GCSE syllabi for many of the examining boards.
-His poetry often contains informal language and colloquialisms: as is the case with Kid.
+Simon Armitage is a Yorkshire poet whose work is well studied in English schools with many of his poems appearing on the GCSE syllabus for many of the examining boards.
+Armitage’s poetry often contains informal language and colloquialisms: as is the case with ‘Kid’.
 One of Armitage’s trademarks is to use his poetry in order to make the reader see things from a different perspective or viewpoint.